-- Motor Skills and Physical Requirements: - Effectively read written material, numbers and graphs displayed in print and on a video monitor. - Perform procedures and manipulate equipment that requires eye-hand coordination including but not limited to medical microscope and pipets. - Discriminate color reactions and fine microscopic structural differences. - Hear alarms that are used to signal instrument malfunction, fire or other emergencies. - Move freely and safely about a laboratory. - Reach lab counters, shelves, patients lying in beds and patients seated in specimen collection stations. - Tolerate wearing personal protective equipment. - o Use an electronic keyboard and counter. - Characterize the color, odor, clarity and viscosity of biologicals, reagents and chemical reactions. - Tolerate lengthy periods of physical activity including standing/sitting. - Communication Requirements: - o Read and comprehend technical and professional materials. - Follow verbal and written instructions in order to correctly and independently perform lab testing. - o Clearly instruct patients prior to specimen collections. - Effectively communicate with faculty, students and other health care professionals verbally and electronically. - Intellectual Requirements: - Be able to comprehend, measure, perform mathematical calculations, reason, integrate, analyze, compare, self-express and self- evaluate. - Be able to exercise sufficient judgment to recognize and correct performance deviations. - Behavioral Requirements: - Be able to manage the use of time and to prioritize actions to complete tasks within realistic constraints.
+- Motor Skills and Physical Requirements: - Effectively read written material, numbers and graphs displayed in print and on a video monitor. - Perform procedures and manipulate equipment that requires eye-hand coordination including but not limited to medical microscope and pipets. - o Discriminate color reactions and fine microscopic structural differences. - Hear alarms that are used to signal instrument malfunction, fire or other emergencies. - Move freely and safely about a laboratory. - Reach lab counters, shelves, patients lying in beds and patients seated in specimen collection stations. - Tolerate wearing personal protective equipment. - Use an electronic keyboard and counter. - Characterize the color, odor, clarity and viscosity of biologicals, reagents and chemical reactions. - o Tolerate lengthy periods of physical activity including standing/sitting. - Pregnancy is considered a temporary medical condition and will not exclude students from expected physical requirements without a medical doctor deeming accommodations and/or absences medically necessary. - Touching is an integral part of instruction and demonstrating skill competencies.
+If this is a concern, please contact the instructor privately to discuss the concerns prior to class. - Communication Requirements: - Read and comprehend technical and professional materials. - Follow verbal and written instructions in order to correctly and independently perform lab testing. - Clearly instruct patients prior to specimen collections. - Effectively communicate with faculty, students and other health care professionals verbally and electronically. - Intellectual Requirements: - Be able to comprehend, measure, perform mathematical calculations, reason, integrate, analyze, compare, self-express and self- evaluate. - Be able to exercise sufficient judgment to recognize and correct performance deviations.

-- Possess the emotional health necessary to effectively employ intellect and exercise appropriate judgment. - Be able to provide professional and technical services while experiencing the stresses of task-related uncertainty (ambiguous test orders, ambivalent test interpretations), emergent demands (STAT test orders) and a distracting environment (noise, crowding, complex visual stimuli). - Be flexible and creative; and adapt to professional and technical change. - Recognize potentially hazardous materials, equipment and situations and proceed safely to minimize risk of injury to patients, self and others. - o Adapt to unpleasant biological. - Support and promote the activities of fellow students, health care professions. - Be honest, compassionate, ethical, self-motivating and responsible.
+- Behavioral Requirements: - Be able to manage the use of time and to prioritize actions to complete tasks within realistic constraints. - Possess the emotional health necessary to effectively employ intellect and exercise appropriate judgment. - Be able to provide professional and technical services while experiencing the stresses of task-related uncertainty (ambiguous test orders, ambivalent test interpretations), emergent demands (STAT test orders) and a distracting environment (noise, crowding, complex visual stimuli). - Be flexible and creative; and adapt to professional and technical change. - Recognize potentially hazardous materials, equipment and situations and proceed safely to minimize risk of injury to patients, self and others.. - Support and promote the activities of fellow students, health care professions. - Be honest, compassionate, ethical, self-motivating and responsible.
 Be able to offer constructive comments and accept them.

 Upon declaring Medical Laboratory Technology as your major, you will be asked to sign a statement that you have read the Essential Requirements and that you expect to be able to perform these functions before starting your MLT courses requiring cooperative lab support.
+This form will be added to your Castle Branch account as a permanent record.